SyedAunZaidi/SyedAunZaidi/README.md

 - 👋 Hi, I’m @SyedAunZaidi
-- 👀 I’m interested in Data Science, web development and cloud computing.
+- 👀 I’m interested in Data Science, DevOps and cloud computing.
-- 🌱 I’m currently learning Django.
+- 🌱 I’m currently learning making and managing Kuburnetes.
-- 💞️ I’m looking to collaborate on my projects.
+- 💞️ I’m looking to collaborate on DevOps projects.
 - 📫 You can reach me on aunmuhammad7@live.com

 <!---